-- Voluntary: Manufacturers can freely choose to participate or not to participate; however, countries will be increasingly required to use the WHO pre-qualification process for procurement of donor-funded products-donors, the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) and other agencies within the Reproductive Health Supplies Coalition3 are increasingly requiring it. - Legitimate: The general procedures and standards for pre-qualification are reviewed and approved by the WHO expert committee system, which includes all WHO member states and governing bodies. - Endorsement: The pre-qualification system was presented to and supported by the 10th and 11thInternational Conference of Drug Regulatory Authorities (ICDRA) meetings in 2002 and 2004.
-ICDRA is a forum for drug regulatory authorities of WHO member states that strengthens collaboration and identifies priorities for the regulation of medicines. - Transparent: All information from the pre-qualification process is available on the WHO pre-qualification website.
-The process for medicines and devices is open to both innovator (patented) products and generic products.
-For pre-qualification to work, multiple manufacturers must participate.
-The WHO Pre-Qualification Program is efficient in recognizing that some medicines have been through rigorous regulatory testing by credible agencies. - Capacity strengthening: The pre-qualification process helps manufacturers strengthen capacity.
+- of donor-funded products, as it is becoming widely required by donors such as the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) and other agencies within the Reproductive Health Supplies Coalition. - Legitimate: The general procedures and standards for pre-qualification are reviewed and approved by the WHO Expert Committee system, which includes all WHO member states and governing bodies. - Endorsement: The pre-qualification system was presented to and supported by the 10th and 11th International Conference of Drug Regulatory Authorities (ICDRA) meetings in 2002 and 2004.
+ICDRA is a forum for drug regulatory authorities of WHO member states that strengthens collaboration and identifies priorities for the regulation of medicines. - Transparent: All information from the pre-qualification process is available on the WHO prequalification website.
+The pre-qualification process for medicines and devices is open to both innovator (patented) products and generic products.
+For pre-qualification to work, there must be multiple manufacturers participating.
+The WHO Pre-qualification Program is efficient in recognizing that some medicines have been through rigorous regulatory testing by credible agencies. - Capacity-strengthening: The pre-qualification process helps manufacturers strengthen capacity.
 If a manufacturer does not initially meet standards, it receives a specific report of findings and recommendations for improvements.
 Pre-qualification is not a strict pass/fail process.
-Manufacturers can make improvements and correct deficiencies, resubmit, and continue to pursue pre-qualification.
+Manufacturers can make improvements and correct deficiencies and then resubmit and continue to pursue pre-qualification.